Summitt-Services/wieting-frontmatter-CMS/content/show/active/2024-12-07-native-pride-dancers.md

 ---
 Come see Larry Yazzie and the Native Pride Dancers along with local performers for an uplifting performance.
 Admission $15 Adults $5 Youth and Students
-Advanced tickets available at: [Native Pride Dancers Featuring Larry Yazzie Tickets, Sat, Dec 7, 2024 at 7:00 PM](https://www.eventbrite.com/e/native-pride-dancers-featuring-larry-yazzie-tickets-1093914219879?aff=ehometext).
+Advanced tickets available at: [Native Pride Dancers Featuring Larry Yazzie Tickets, ~~Sat, Dec 7, 2024 at 7:00 PM~~](https://www.eventbrite.com/e/native-pride-dancers-featuring-larry-yazzie-tickets-1093914219879?aff=ehometext).

 This engagement is supported by the Arts Midwest GIG Fund, a program of Arts Midwest that is supported by the National Endowment for the Arts, with additional contributions from the Iowa Arts Council.